- Course Type: Undergraduate

 This course trains students for careers in professional theatre and related industries.
-A strong emphasis is placed on training the actor's body as an instrument, as well as nurturing the actor's creative imagination.
+A strong emphasis is placed on training the actor’s body as an instrument, as well as nurturing the actor’s creative imagination.
 It is physically demanding and requires a high level of stamina.
-Students take compulsory developmental modules in Acting and; text, Movement studies and Voice studies in the first two years of the course.
+Students take compulsory developmental modules in Acting and text, Movement studies, and Voice studies in the first two years of the course.
 In the third and final year of the course students will be cast in 5 productions, 1 short film and an audition showcase over the course of the year which are performed in front of agents, directors, producers and the general public.

 The Freshman (first two) years

-Students in the first two years of the course take compulsory modules in Acting & text, Movement studies and Voice studies.
+Students in the first two years of the course take compulsory modules in Acting and text, Movement studies and Voice studies.
 Teaching is by practical workshop and delivered by professional practitioners.
 In addition there is considerable individual tuition to supplement the workshops in all aspects of the course.
 Students will also be introduced to the techniques of acting for recorded media (film, radio, television).
 At the end of the Senior Freshman (second) year students will combine all the skills developed over the two years of training in their first ensemble production to an invited audience.